Afonja: Adebo

 About 1817, Afonja offered freedom and protection to Muslims and slaves facing persecutions in Oyo country if they would flee to Ilorin.
 Many Hausa slaves ran to Ilorin and were protected from their masters.
 A lot of them were so angered by what they went through with their Oyo masters they voluntarily joined Afonja's army greatly swelling his military.
 They were mostly from (Hausa, Nupe, Bariba, Aja and Fulani).
-Solagberu, brought under his leadership, Mohammendans, from Gbanda, Kubajo, Agoho, Kuwo and Kobe.
+Solagberu, brought under his leadership, Muslims, from Gbanda, Kubajo, Agoho, Kuwo and Kobe.
 All these were all Moslems and they considered themselves separate from the pagans.
 These periods marked the beginning of religious war, Jehad, in Yorubaland.
 They called themselves, Jamas (a Hausa word for the rank and file, as distinguished from the leaders).
 They had distinctive marks, Kende, a sign of brotherhood, with which they greeted and recognized themselves.

 The third major step taken by Afonja towards building his formidable army was to co-op all major military commanders under him as the Kakanfo.
 The most important were Toyeje, the Baale of Ogbomosho who led Afonja's right wing with his own army and Fagbohun, the Baale of Jabata, who commanded his left wing.
 Each of these commanders trained their home armies whom they brought under Afonja as the Kakanfo supreme command.

 Ojo Agunbambaru, one of the few sons of Basorun Gaha, who fled to Bariba, heard what had become of Oyo.
 He decided it was an opportunity to avenge the death of his father and obtain his title.
 He came to Oyo with his large army of Bariba soldiers and put to death many of the Oyo Chiefs, including those he considered Afonja loyalists.
 Ojo conscripted large foot soldiers from many Yoruba kingdoms and set off against Afonja military.
 He was almost completed victory when, Adegun the Onikoyi, a secret friend of Afonja, suddenly deserted him.
 This gave an unexpected victory to Afonja.
 Ojo and his loyal Bariba army withdrew back to Bariba country.
 The fame of Afonja greatly increased as a result of this victory.
 Many from far and near offered their services to him.